-Before gridding, we apply the individual averaging kernels to adjust all retrieval results to a common a priori, namely the simple empirical CO2 model SECM of Reuter et al. (2012) or the model based CH4 climatology adjusted for the annual growth SC4C.
+Before gridding, we apply the individual averaging kernels to adjust all retrieval results to a common a priori, namely the latest version (2018) of the Simple Empirical CO2 Model (SECM) of Reuter et al. (2012) or the latest version (2018) of a model based CH4 climatology adjusted for the annual growth called SC4C (see Sect.
+2.2).
 We do this as proposed in the textbook of Rodgers (2000) and applied to XCO2 by, for example, Reuter et al. (2011).
 SECM and SC4C reproduce large-scale features such as the year-to-year increase, the north/south gradient, and the seasonal cycle.
 However, SECM and SC4C are only empirically extrapolating from past modeled CO2 and CH4 fields.
 New or changing phenomena cannot be within SECM or SC4C, and it should also be mentioned that the adjustments are mostly minor, especially for CO2 with typically a few tenths of a ppm.